Skip to content

 The Click ID Problem

 The biggest implementation challenge is capturing and storing click IDs.
 When a visitor lands on your site from a Google Ad, the URL contains a gclid parameter.
-That parameter needs to travel from the landing page → through your form → into your CRM as a hidden field.
+That parameter needs to travel from the landing page, through your form, and into your CRM as a hidden field.

-If you lose the gclid between click and CRM entry, you can’t close the loop for that lead.
-This is why proper form and tracking setup matters from day one — it’s much harder to retrofit than to build correctly.
+If you lose the gclid between click and CRM entry, you cannot close the loop for that lead through click-based matching.
+This is why proper form and tracking setup matters from day one.
+It is much harder to retrofit than to build correctly.

 Most form builders and CRM platforms support hidden fields that auto-capture URL parameters.
 Set this up once and it works for every lead going forward.